billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 # Operations and Manageability Considerations

-This document defines terminolgy that is mant to ensure consistency among various efforts and deployment levels.
+This document defines terminolgy that is meant to ensure consistency among various efforts and deployment levels.
 No other operations or manageability requirements are introduced by this document.

 # Security Considerations